 - Meat Tenderizer.
 Great for pounding the chicken.

 Every bite of this chicken katsu takes me back to that cozy restaurant in Tokyo.

-I hope it brings warmth and nourishment to your family too!
+I hope it brings a little warmth and nourishment to your family too!

 Frequently Asked Questions

-To make dairy-free chicken katsu, swap the butter for canola oil or olive oil.
-I’d stay away from vegetable oil for this classic Japanese dish.
+To make dairy-free chicken katsu, swap the butter for canola oil, a similar vegetable oil, or olive oil.

 Chicken Katsu Video